Thursday, March 19, 2026

 Midnight Oil had actually been around in Australia for seven years before American radio picked them up in 1986.
 "The Dead Heart," the first single from their album Diesel and Dust, charted at only #53 in the US, but the second single, "Beds Are Burning," made it up to #17 and remains their most iconic song, with nearly 300 million views on youtube.
 I loved these two songs and I bought the Diesel and Dust CD (I had just gotten a CD player), but I have to admit I only remember one other song on the album, "Put Down That Weapon."
 I'm listening to it now on youtube (and yes they just aired an Outback Steakhouse ad between songs) to see if I recall others.
 (Okay "Dreamworld," which I'm listening to now, sounds familiar.)

-Immediately memorable about Midnight Oil are the raspy, sometimes menacing vocals of frontman Peter Garrett, the horn parts and the driving percussion of Rob Hirst, who died three weeks ago.
+Immediately memorable about Midnight Oil are the raspy, sometimes menacing vocals of frontman Peter Garrett, the horn parts and the driving percussion of Rob Hirst, who at age seventy died three weeks ago.
 BOOM, BOOM, CRASH, BOOM!
 On my stereo system these percussive bits sounded literally earth shattering, especially on "Beds Are Burning."

-Australian salt lake
+Australian ephemeral lake

 Rob Hirst's death got me thinking again about Australia and that naturally got me thinking about Anglo-Australian crime writer Arthur Upfield (1890-1964), who had a similar interest in indigenous culture and a famed "half-caste" series detective, Napoleon "Bony" Bonaparte.
 Upfield maintains a following today but lies somewhat in the shadow, in the land of vintage mystery, of American hard-boiled and British classic mystery writers.
-He portrayed a world all his own, with a great many (most?) of his Bony tales taking place in the great Australian outback, which comprises most of Australia's' physical space but little of its population.
-Although it abounds in isolated locations, Bony's world is not that posh country houses, gentry and quaint villagers nor of mean urban streets, nightclubs and gangsters.
+He portrayed a world all his own, with a great many (most?) of his Bony tales taking place in the great Australian outback, which comprises most of Australia's' physical space but little of its population (though the smallest continent, Australia is larger than the continental United States).

+Although it abounds in isolated locations, Bony's world is not that posh country houses, gentry and quaint villagers, nor of mean urban streets, nightclubs and gangsters.
 With my long-standing preference, now somewhat discarded, for classic country house and village mysteries I had a somewhat equivocal relationship with Upfield's crime novels.
 Their strongest feature, I think it's generally agreed, is their strong settings, but those settings often throw classic detection into the background.
 Moreover, for hard-boiled fans, the books may be a bit slow-moving and lacking in such rapid-fire action trappings as beatings and beddings.
 Although he was of the generation of Chandler and Hammett, Upfield was not really a hard-boiled writer.
 Still one can see affinity to both American and British mystery in his writing.

 Although Upfield commenced the Bony detective series in 1936 the series was not actually published in the United States until 1943; but then he was received there with great fanfare.
 Here's Anthony Boucher welcoming Murder Down Under (aka Mr. Jelly's Business), the first Bony book published in the US: "Unusual and timely setting, good puzzle, and unique setting.
 Long and slow but richly rewarding."
 Three years later, he wrote in a notice of The Devil's Steps that Bony was "one of the greatest figures of modern detection."